HubertWojcik10/mlops_project/reports/README.md

 > **Did you manage to write an API for your model?
 If yes, explain how you did it and if you did anything special.
 If**
 > **not, explain how you would do it.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ...*
-> *to the API to make it more ...*
->
 > Answer: